Famous People Buried in Houston

 Do you know of any other famous people buried here in Houston?
 Share them by commenting below.

 Editor’s Note: Our staff works hard to bring you the most up-to-date information.
 However, all information presented is subject to change.
-Please confirm with the organizers/businesses before planning to head out!
+Please confirm with the organizers or businesses before heading out!